angelacelar/SeekandHit/Redis_Lua/README.md

 redis.replicate_commands()
 ```

-To assign a place to the plane, function *place_assignment* takes two arguments: a table, plane's ID:
+To assign a place to the plane, function *place_assignment* takes two arguments: a table, plane's ID.

-	1. Firstly, *place_assignment* calls another function *is_place_assigned* which takes two arguments: a table, plane's ID; to check if the plane already has it's assigned parking place.
+Firstly, *place_assignment* calls another function *is_place_assigned* which takes two arguments: a table, plane's ID; to check if the plane already has it's assigned parking place.
 For every value in table checks if the planeID value is equal to it:
 		a. if equal -> return True
         	b. if no value from table is equal to planeID -> return False
-	If *is_place_assigned* returns True, *redis.pcall('get',planeID)* command is issued to get the planeID.
-    	2. Secondly, in for loop all values of table *parking* are checked with *redis.pcall('exists', planeID) ~= nil* and empty parking spots are inserted in local variable *free_places*.
-    	3. Thirdly,

 ```bash
 function is_place_assigned(table,planeID)
 	for _, value in pairs(table) do